-Any comments and future content suggestions should be directed to: OH-CCO Informatics@ontariohealth.ca
+Any comments and future content suggestions should be directed to informatics@cancercare.on.ca.

 Disease Entity

 Disease Entity

 Primary vs secondary disease (cancer)

 Primary cancer

 A cancer is usually named after the organ of the body where it first started to grow.
 This is known as the primary site or the primary cancer.
 For example, a cancer that starts in the bowel is known as a bowel cancer and a cancer that started in the lung is called a lung cancer.